LesleyLai/blog/contents/blog/const_and_reference_member_variables/en.md

 ## Reference member variables

+Unlike pointers or "references" in a lot of other programming languages such as Java and Python, C++ references cannot rebind.
-Since C++ references cannot rebind, we have a situation very similar to `const` members.
+Hence, we have a situation very similar to `const` members.
 A good analogy of references is a `const` pointer that cannot be null.
 For example, the below `struct` subjects to the same problem of the `struct` with `const` fields.